Chillsmeit/FirefoxSmoothScroll/README.md

 If your OS supports adding apps/commands directly to the startup, just use that, if not, create a script in ```/etc/profile.d/```<br>
 <br>
 The command to run imwheel on startup would be:  ```imwheel -kill -b "4 5"```<br>
-(By adding -kill -b "4 5" in the end, will start imwheel and only affect the mousewheel and not the forward and backward button)
+(By adding -kill -b "4 5" in the end, it will start imwheel and only change the mousewheel.
+This way it won't interfere with the forward and backward button)

 **Made a profile to be used alongside imwheel in speed 2 for firefox.**